opiproject/opi-intel-bridge/README.md

 Before initiating the bridge, the [Redis](https://redis.io/) and [Jaeger](https://www.jaegertracing.io/) services must be operational.
 To specify non-standard ports for these services, use the `--help` command with the binary to find out which parameters needs to be passed.

+According to this guideline, the Docker should be installed and appropriately configured in compliance with your organization's policies, such as the utilization of a Proxy, to ensure its proper functioning.

 On xPU run

 ```bash